WHO AM I?

 There’s a lot of non-fiction online – peculiar ruminations on pulp fiction, kaiju and other things.
 I just like writing these things.
 You can find some of them on the ‘Free Stuff’ part of my website.

 Beyond that, let’s see… I’ve got a novel called Princess of Asylum that I’m actively looking for an agent for, I’ve got hopes for that one.
 A Vampire novel called Bloodsucker.
 A World War II alternate history called Axis of Andes.
 A metafictional pastiche called The Last Man Standing is a Woman.
 Two more volumes of Lexx Unauthorized sitting completed and waiting to be edited.
-There’s a few more collections of short stories, at least one more horror collection, two more comic fantasy/SF.
 The hard drive is pretty full.
 I think most of it is pretty good.

 That’s about it.
 Check out my web site.
 Feel free to browse.